 To display the list on your website, you simply add the list ID to the shortcode:

-This shortcode snippet is displayed at the upper right of the Admin Menu.
-You can also get shortcodes using the List Manager and Shortcode Builder.
+This shortcode snippet is displayed at the upper right of the Admin Menu when viewing the file list.
+You can also get shortcodes using the List Manager or Shortcode Builder.